Pukou, Nanjing: Geography

 Pukou District is located at the northwestern of Nanjing city, between the Yangtze River and Chu River.

 It is separated from the main part of the city by the Yangtze River with hundred miles of mountains and forests.

-It has an area of 902 square kilometers with a population of 480 thousand.
+It has an area of 902 square kilometers with a population of 480,000.

 Climate

 Pukou District has a humid subtropical climate (Köppen climate classification Cfa).
 The average annual temperature in Pukou is 15.8 C. The average annual rainfall is 1139.8 mm with July as the wettest month.
 The temperatures are highest on average in July, at around 28.0 C, and lowest in January, at around 2.6 C.

 Economy

 In 2007, the GDP in the Yangtze River reached 元16.21 billion.
 There are four towns and seven block offices.
-Part of Pukou DIstrict is now covered under the new strategic economic development area: Jiangbei New Area.
+Part of Pukou District is now covered under the new strategic economic development area: Jiangbei New Area.

 Sites of interest

 Ancient culture left behind a profound history including many cultural heritages.
-The region also boasts beautiful natural landscapes and many places of interest including National Ancient Mountain and Forest Park, Pearl Spring, Tang Spring, Amber Spring, Damo Stela, Huji Temple Site, Doulv Temple, Wen Temple and old ginkgo trees.
+The region also boasts beautiful natural landscapes and many places of interest including National Ancient Mountain and Forest Park, Pearl Spring, Tang Spring, Amber Spring, Damo Stela, Huji Temple Site, Dingshan Temple, Doulv Temple, Wen Temple and old ginkgo trees.
 A male ceramic mask found in the Panying Mountain Ancient Cultural site is honored as “the ancestor of Nanjing”, the oldest ever found artwork in this area.
 Pukou District has been the transportation intersection between the northern and southern regions, as well as the Gate of the North in Nanjing city.
 Facing the Yangtze River and with an overall control of Huai River Area, Pukou District is said to be “the Entrance of Nanjing” and “the Natural Fortress in the northwest” with Jinpu railway and the 312, 328, 104 state roads passing through.
 The first, second and third Bridge across the Yangtze River make it really convenient to travel.